RenqiChen/Social_Science/README.md

 ./ollama pull llama3.1
 ```

-4. Install the Ollama Python Library:
+4. Install the ollama python library in your environment:

 ```
 pip install ollama
 ```

+5. Complete the installation and close the terminal.

 #### Run